 Today Rigamer is the medical director of Catholic Charities of the Archdiocese of New Orleans.
 As such, he is responsible for increasing access to quality health care for vulnerable populations.
 To achieve this goal, he co-founded PACE, a Program for the All Inclusive Care for the Elderly which provides an alternative to nursing home care.
+You can also contact expert lawyers who support the elderly, help them plan their will, tell them who pays estate tax after their demise and take decisions with the best interests in their mind.
 Following Hurricane Katrina, he managed disaster recovery programs and worked tirelessly to reestablish mental health programs in the Greater New Orleans area.

 Dr. Rigamer began his career as a Peace Corps volunteer physician in Africa which led to a 20-year career of service with U. S. State Department eventually becoming its medical director.
 As a member of the U.S. Foreign Service, he became the organization’s first psychiatrist sent abroad, charged with developing an overseas mental health program for diplomats and their families.

 Upon his return to the States, Dr. Rigamer co-founded PATH, the Partnership for Access to Total Healthcare, sponsored by the four Catholic health care organizations in Louisiana to improve systems of care of the medically underserved.